-At Bonfire, we’ve worked with thousands of customers to bring their design to life on a shirt.
+At Bonfire, we’ve worked with thousands of customers through our concierge design service, Bonfire Studio, to bring their design to life on a shirt.
 Through this experience, we’ve pulled together our best tips on how to work with a designer to create your next favorite t-shirt.
 Let’s hop in!

 Create Your Design Brief

 The first step to creating an awesome t-shirt design is communicating what you’re looking for to the designer.
 While it may feel tempting to tell your designer to do “whatever they think looks good”, it never seems to be that easy and will lead to an extended design process with many “pull-your-hair-out” moments for both you and your designer.